arkency/posts/posts/2015-09-02-how-can-you-benefit-from-reading-the-arkency-books.md

 The book was released as 1.0 in December 2014.
 The techniques which are included are not related to any specific Rails version - they can be applied to all Rails apps.
 They will work with Rails 2, Rails 3, Rails 4 and Rails 5 versions just fine.

+If you ever heart about Domain Driven Design (DDD), then this book is a great introduction to DDD in the context of Rails applications.
+It presents almost all of the DDD building blocks.
+It prepares you to think in more domain terms.

 # JavaScript frontends for Rails apps

 As Rails developers, we were happy writing just Ruby code, for many years.
 Nowadays, just Ruby is not enough.
 We need to build rich user interfaces, which are possible only in JavaScript.